-GGBS, PF ash, and RE were the LC materials that were rarely employed in projects, which could be because of unfamiliarity, poor performance, and negative perceptions of local practitioners.
-During interview, some CBPs stated that clients would reject these alternative materials because they do not see a good deal on the principal condition, even though they can save money on the overall project cost.
+GGBS, PF ash and RE were the LC materials that were rarely employed in projects, which could be because of unfamiliarity, poor performance and negative perceptions of local practitioners.
+During interviews, some CBPs stated that clients would reject these alternative materials because they do not see a good deal on the principal condition, even though they can save money on the overall project cost.

-Academics contend that this result aligns and coincides with their findings from relevant literature reviewed on the driving influences of sustainable construction (Giesekam et al., 2015; Chan et al., 2022).
+Academics contend that this result aligns and coincides with their findings from relevant literature reviewed on the driving influences of sustainable construction (Giesekam, Barrett and Taylor, 2015; Chan, Masrom and Yasin, 2022).
 In this case, the misconception that LC materials are expensive should be rectified by providing all stakeholders with accurate and verified information on the benefits of CE in the construction sector, particularly in terms of reducing the environmental impacts of CE.
-As a result, incorporating such materials into designs is a significant initial approach, indicating lower cost changes to the construction programme and better off limitations of principal cost (Aslam et al., 2019).
+As a result, incorporating such materials into designs is a significant initial approach, indicating lower cost changes to the construction programme and better off limitations of principal cost (Aslam, Baffoe-Twum and Saleem, 2019).

 Table 6 depicts three types of LC materials that had a positive impact on respondents and that they will consider using in future projects, despite having only used them in one of their projects.
-The most favourable SI panels marked the highest (40.9%), followed by precast HFS (40.5%), and UF bricks (30.0%).
-Client requirements (44.6%), regulatory requirements (37.8%), and saving construction time (37.8%, Table 7) were among the relevant factors driving CBPs to use LC materials in their construction projects.
+The most favourable SI panels marked the highest (40.9%), followed by precast HFS (40.5%) and UF bricks (30.0%).
+Client requirements (44.6%), regulatory requirements (37.8%) and saving construction time (37.8%) (as shown in Table 7) were among the relevant factors driving CBP to use LC materials in their construction projects.

 Table 6.
-Experience used of LC materials
+Experience use of LC materials